-I think in general — here or on mailing lists! —topics get pretty hard to follow once they’ve got more than a couple dozen replies.
-There’s a site tool which can help us have big conversations while keeping each topic… topical.
+I think in general — here or on mailing lists! — any online thread gets pretty hard to follow once there are more than a couple dozen replies.
+Discourse has a site tool which can help us have big conversations while keeping each topic… topical.
 It’s called “linked replies”, and it works like this.

 When you start a reply, you get a form like this: